 Overview

 Acute stress disorder (ASD), not to be confused with autism spectrum disorder, is a trauma-related stress disorder characterized by anxiety, avoidance, or detachment occurring three days and up to four weeks after experiencing a traumatic event.
-If the stress reaction occurs after four weeks, it meets the criteria of post-traumatic stress disorder (PTSD).1
+If the acute stress reaction occurs after four weeks, it meets the criteria of post-traumatic stress disorder (PTSD).1

 Symptoms